rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 However, the compiler is *not* allowed to assume that overflow cannot happen, nor to optimize based on this assumption.
-Where overflow or underflow can be statically detected, the implementation is free to diagnose it with a warning or an error at compile time, and/or to represent the overflowing value at runtime with some form of bottom (e.g. task failure).
+Where overflow or underflow can be statically detected, the implementation is free, and encouraged, to diagnose it with a warning or an error at compile time, and/or to represent the overflowing value at runtime with some form of bottom (e.g. task failure).

 Notes:

  * In theory, the implementation returns an unspecified result.
 In practice, however, this will most likely be the same as the wraparound result.
-   Implementations should avoid unnecessarily exacerbating program errors with further unpredictability or surprising behavior.
+   Implementations should avoid needlessly exacerbating program errors with additional unpredictability or surprising behavior.

  * "Terminating execution in some fashion" will most likely mean failing the task, but the defined semantics of the types do not foreclose on other